somethingdarkside1/Byzantine-Protocol/README.md

 Under the following terms:

-* Attribution — You must give appropriate credit to Vitali Liouti, provide a link to the license, and indicate if changes were made.
+* Attribution — You must give appropriate credit to the author, provide a link to the license, and indicate if changes were made.
 * NonCommercial — You may not use the material for commercial purposes.
 * ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license.

-Contact
-For commercial licensing inquiries, please contact Vitali Liouti.
+### Commercial License
+All commercial rights are exclusively reserved by the copyright holder.
+Any commercial use, adaptation, or distribution requires explicit written permission.

 ### Q: What makes this setting unique?
 A: BYZANTINE PROTOCOL combines alternate history with technological advancement, focusing on competition through innovation rather than conflict.
 The survival of the Byzantine Empire creates a dramatically different 2088.

-### Q: How does technology work in the setting?
-A: Technology in 2088 is advanced but not magical:

-- Quantum computing allows reality observation
-- Living architecture is emerging
-- Space elevators near completion
-- Neural interfaces common
-- Full reality manipulation still experimental

-### Q: Can I create my own content?
-A: Yes.

 ## Version History
 0.1: Initial release

+## Contact
+For any inquiries, please contact [the author](vitali@byzantineprotocol.com).

+Copyright (c) 2025-2026 Vitali Liouti.
+All rights reserved.